Supertri: Supertri Championship Series / League era

-Teams

-Triathlon has traditionally been an individual sport but Supertri has introduced Teams.
-Athletes race together and accumulate points as a team, increasing tactical depth to the racing, different stages to win points and a redistribution of prize money of all athletes who contribute and are supported.
-It aims to increase fandom of the sport and encourages outside franchise owners to help drive the League forward.
+Triathlon has traditionally been an individual sport but Supertri introduced Teams.
+Athletes raced together and accumulated points as a team, with different stages to win points and a redistribution of prize money of all athletes who contribute and are supported.

-After its early trial years, Supertri opened franchises up to potential ownership in 2024, with would be owners vetted to ensure they will bring value to growing the League and the sport.
+After its early trial years, Supertri opened franchises up to potential ownership in 2024, with would-be owners vetted to ensure they will bring value to growing the League and the sport.
 Two initial franchises were acquired by Brownlee Racing, led by Jonathan Brownlee and Alistair Brownlee, and Podium Racing, led by John Anthony and managed by Tim Don.

-The Teams all have managers, who oversee the athletes and make tactical decisions during the racing.
+The Teams all had managers who oversaw the athletes and made tactical decisions during the racing.
 In 2024, Brownlee Racing was managed by Non Stanford, Crown Racing by Chris McCormack, Podium Racing by Tim Don, and Stars & Stripes Racing by Parker Spencer.

-Courses

-Supertri League courses are built on 1 mile loops so that spectators get to see athletes multiple times per stage, making it a viewing and hospitality experience, as well creating a compelling broadcast product with genuine atmosphere.
-It also minimises disruption for hosts without widespread road closures associated with endurance sports events, and makes it possible for city centre locations.
-All courses are unique, from cobbles and lakes, to seas and open desert and each have tight and technical elements to push athletes to their limits and ensure action.
+Supertri League courses are built on 1 mile loops for multiple spectator and broadcast angles.
+It also minimizes disruption for hosts without widespread road closures associated with endurance sports events, and makes it possible for city centre locations.
+All courses are unique, from cobbles and lakes, to seas and open desert.

-Format

 Supertri League is raced over the Supertri format, which is three back-to-back rounds of swim, bike and run with no breaks.
 The distances for each discipline are 300m swim, 4 km bike and 1.6 km run.
 The format places an emphasis on athletes being able to produce both speed and endurance, as well as on transitions with eight required during the course of a race, rather than two in a traditional triathlon.

 Over the years Supertri has also used other formats, including the Triple Mix, Eliminator and Equalizer, but in 2024 moved to standardise racing under the Supertri format.

 Short Chute

-The Short Chute is an opportunity for athletes to win a shortcut on the course for their team through their racing, which is then allocated to an athlete of their choosing by the Team manager.
-Each team can only allocate one Short Chute per race regardless of how many they win.
+The Short Chute is an opportunity for athletes to win a shortcut on the course.
+That has been used in both the individual and team racing format.
 In the Supertri format, there are three Short Chutes available.
 All are won during the first swim, bike and run legs and taken on the final run as follows: